 2. Walk from Playa de Muertos up to Playa Conchas Chinas and enjoy a day on the beach, eating at one of the restaurants in the nearby hotels

 4. During the winter season, you can also join the art tour organized by Galeria Pacifico.
-You have to know that art is a big deal in Puerto Vallarta and you will find art galleries everywhere, showcasing amazing artwork by local and foreigner artists.
-Which goes to the following thing to do…
+You have to know that art is a big deal in Puerto Vallarta and you will find art galleries everywhere, showcasing amazing artwork by local and foreign artists.
+This goes to the following thing to do…

 5. Walk on the northern part of the Malecón and admire the bronze sculpture by Sergio Bustamante an amazing Mexican artist based in Guadalajara, the capital city of Jalisco, where he has his own shop – worth a visit if you pass by.
 Even if you are not into art those statues are really worth checking out, even your kids will love them.